oravital7/PacmanPlay-1/README.md

 General info
 --------
-This projace is based on GPS project, wich can be found at
+This projace is based on GPS project, which can be found at
 <a href="https://github.com/oravital7/Ex2">https://github.com/oravital7/Ex2</a>.